samurtilki/sorry/README.md

 ## Path to Destruction & Collapse

-The AI bubble **needs to collapse** — now — before millions of people suffer and trillions more are wasted.
+The AI bubble **needs to collapse** — now — before millions of people suffer and trillions more are wasted not delivering any results.
 The current path will lead only to tools for misinformation, public surveillance, and further enabling fascist and authoritarian forces.

 I am truly worried about what will happen to common people in the coming years.
 I am sorry that millions of people will lose their homes and life savings.
 I am sorry to be part of this corrupt system.
 I am sorry you may not believe me today — but you will suffer tomorrow.

-I am sorry.
+I am sorry...
-I am truly sorry.
+I am truly sorry...

 References: